+Do you know what type of interior doors you have in your house?
+Most likely, they’re hollow core doors, since these are the most popularinternal doors in use today.
+Even so, the phrase ‘hollow core door’ may not mean anything to you.
 In this guide, we’ll aim to answer the main questions we get about hollow core doors, including how hollow core doors are structured and the pros and cons of hollow core doors.
 We will also look at important information about trimming down hollow core doors so they can fit snugly into your doorframes.

 What is a Hollow Core Door?

 Wooden doors come in three types:

 Solid core doors have a thin veneer of high-quality natural wood fixed over a core of engineered wood, such as HDF.

 Hollow core doors, contrary to their name, do not have an empty void at their centre.
-Instead they have a thick solid frame, and a core made of plastic or cardboard.
+Instead, they have a thick solid frame and a core made of plastic or cardboard.
 This core is usually constructed in a hexagonal ‘honeycomb’ pattern; one of the strongest structures found in nature.
 This makes the doors more solid, robust, and soundproof than if it was truly hollow.

 Hollow core doors are lightweight, easy to fit and inexpensive, which makes them a popular choice for internal doors.
 They are also very versatile.
 This honeycomb core can be contained within a variety of veneers that can be matched to any decor.
 They can even be made to resemble far more expensive solid wood doors.

-There are a number of reasons you might want to trim a door.
-You might have an awkward door frame in a non-standard size that makes purchasing a new door incredibly difficult.
+Additionally, you may have an awkward door frame in a non-standard size that makes purchasing a new door incredibly difficult.
 You could estimate the size or even misread your tape measure.
-Mistakes do happen, and can mean that when your new door turns up it’s an inch too tall for its frame.
+Mistakes occasionally happen, and can mean that when your new door turns up it’s an inch too tall for its frame.

 Hollow core doors have a strong block outer frame, which leaves a couple of inches of solid wood at the top, bottom and sides of the door.
 When it comes to allowing for alterations, this frame makes them a lot more forgiving than you might think.
 This counts for the sides as well as the bottom and top of the door.